ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

 .. image:: images/tangoe2.png
    :align: center

-It is important that the pipeline for the release is green, as is the case.
+It is important that the pipeline for the release passed without errors, as is the case (green check mark on the right.

 The release page should also be checked for consistency in naming the image and the helm chart.
 The OCI image and the Helm chart must have the same version.
+Again this is the case for relase 0.4.17 of ska-tango-examples:

 .. image:: images/tangoe1.png
    :scale: 100%